NOVEL CORONAVIRUS (COVID-19) UPDATE

 |Total vaccinations administered in NSW

+To 11.59pm on Tuesday 5 October across NSW, 89 per cent of the over-16 population had received a first dose COVID-19 vaccine, and 69.1 per cent were fully vaccinated.

+With the doses administered by the GP Network and pharmacies yesterday (Wednesday), which will be included in this update tomorrow (Friday), more than 70 per cent of people aged 16 and over in NSW are now fully vaccinated.

-Of the 864 locally acquired cases reported to 8pm last night, 188 are from South Western Sydney Local Health District (LHD), 167 are from Western Sydney LHD, 96 are from Illawarra Shoalhaven LHD, 83 are from South East Sydney LHD, 69 are from Hunter New England LHD, 48 are from Western NSW LHD, 45 are from Sydney LHD, 44 are from Nepean Blue Mountains LHD, 36 are from Central Coast LHD, 35 are from Northern Sydney LHD, 20 are from Southern NSW LHD, seven are from Far West LHD, seven are from Murrumbidgee LHD, five are from Northern NSW LHD, three are from Mid North Coast LHD, four are in correctional settings, and seven are yet to be assigned to an LHD.
+Of the 587 locally acquired cases reported to 8pm last night, 119 are from South Western Sydney Local Health District (LHD), 105 are from Western Sydney LHD, 83 are from Hunter New England LHD, 60 are from Illawarra Shoalhaven LHD, 59 are from South Eastern Sydney LHD, 59 are from Sydney LHD, 22 are from Northern Sydney LHD, 21 are from Central Coast LHD, 20 are from Nepean Blue Mountains LHD, 15 are from Southern NSW LHD, seven are from Western NSW LHD, seven are from Northern NSW LHD, four are from Murrumbidgee LHD, two are from Far West LHD, one is in correctional settings, and three are yet to be assigned to an LHD.

+Stay-at-home orders have been extended for a number of areas in regional NSW due to the ongoing COVID-19 public health risk.

+Due to recent transmission of COVID-19, stay-at-home orders have been extended for Oberon LGA, Snowy Monaro Regional LGA, and for Menindee and Sunset Strip in the Central Darling Shire until 11 October.

+Everyone in these areas must stay at home unless it is for an essential reason, which includes shopping for food, medical care, getting vaccinated, compassionate needs, exercise and work or education if you can’t work or study at home.

-NSW Health’s ongoing sewage surveillance program has detected fragments of the virus that causes COVID-19 in sewage samples from Hastings Point and Ballina in the Northern Rivers region, Quirindi in the North West Slopes region, and Armidale and Tamworth in the Hunter region.
+NSW Health’s ongoing sewage surveillance program has detected fragments of the virus that causes COVID-19 in sewage samples from Lightning Ridge in western NSW, Ballina and Uralla in northern NSW, and Bodalla, Bega and Merimbula in southern NSW.

 Everyone in these areas is urged to monitor for the onset of symptoms, and if they appear, to immediately be tested and isolate until a negative result is received.